 Do you live in central North Carolina?

 No matter where you live, there is an LME-MCO in your area to help.
-If you live in Anson, Guilford, Harnett, Hoke, Lee, Montgomery, Moore, Randolph or Richmond county, then Sandhills Center can help you.
+If you live in Anson, Davidson, Guilford, Harnett, Hoke, Lee, Montgomery, Moore, Randolph, Richmond or Rockingham counties, then Sandhills Center can help you.

 Even if you live elsewhere, you can still give Sandhills Center a call — we will point you to your local organization.

 Do you need treatment for mental health, substance use disorder or intellectual/developmental disabilities?

 The following are examples of the most common mental health, substance abuse, and intellectual/developmental disabilities we cover:

 - Panic Disorders